 - Get creative with financing.
 Attendees learned creative methods of financing fiber networks when private investment, municipal bonds and TIF’s aren’t the answer.
 One innovative option was the use of Crowd Funding techniques in the early days of Vermont’s EC Fiber.
 Another was the option to leverage the obligations of local banks under the Community Reinvestment Act into low-interest loans or even equity investments.
 There are also state and Federal grant programs to assist in planning for Broadband Expansion and building broadband infrastructure, including Maine’s ConnectME Authority, which OTELCO recently partnered with to build fiber to the home in parts of Lowell and Gray, Maine.

 OTELCO is proud to be engaged in this discussion, and we look forward to working with our peers and community leaders to build a faster, more reliable rural broadband network for Maine.
-If you are a municipal official or an interested citizen that wants to learn more about broadband access, take a look at our e-book, Broadband Internet: A Primer for Municipal Government.
+If you are a municipal official or an interested citizen that wants to learn more about broadband access, take a look at our Guide to Municipal Broadband or you can download our Municipal Primer.